-I hope you’ll try these simple, tuna cakes made with just a few ingredients.
+I hope you’ll try these simple, tuna cakes.
+They are made with just a few ingredients.
 Dress them up with a few additional ingredients.
 For instance, you can add minced vegetables, garlic, sriracha, or other seasonings.
 This recipe is what I based my Salmon Cakes recipe on.
 Some may consider these tuna cakes a cheap quick meal, but I consider them a treat!

 Granny’s Tuna Cakes (Quick & Easy 4 Ingredient Tuna Cakes)

 - heavy bottomed skillet, non-stick foil-lined sheet pan or air fryer.